04 — The String Encoding Mystery

 | string terminator | 0x00 | 0xFF |

-When you write "Hello" in C, the compiler emits bytes 48 65 6C 6C 6F.
-But FireRed’s text renderer expects C2 BF C6 C6 C9.
-Every character is wrong.
+Write "Hello" in C and the compiler emits bytes 48 65 6C 6C 6F.
+FireRed’s text renderer wants C2 BF C6 C6 C9.
+Every character wrong.
+The compiler never said a word about it.

 The _() Macro